Improving the lives of incredible, extraordinary people with music.

 Barker explains that another benefit of singing is that it helps people with Down syndrome to better articulate their words.
 Children with Down’s sometimes have difficulty speaking.
 Singing allows children to improve their phonation.
 By singing, they articulate and sing every syllable without even realizing it.
 Phonological awareness makes identifying rhyme and onset much easier for Down syndrome clients.
 Then they have an easier time speaking, which is often a troublesome area for people with Down syndrome.

-Music therapy can be used to help people with all kinds of disabilities or internal battles.
 People with Down syndrome would really benefit from the powers music therapy can provide for them.
 To learn more and to find out if music therapy is right for you, please take a look at our many services we provide here at Incadence.